 - Average meetings per created opportunity: 38% of meetings (about every three) lead to a sales opportunity (source).

 - Average close rate: The average close/won ratio for qualified sales opportunities is 27%(source).

 With everything else being equal, here’s how significant the downstream improvement is to each of these KPIs by improving connect rate by just one call:

 |Connect to Call Ratio||Conversations||Meetings scheduled||Opportunities created||Revenue|

 Obviously, these metrics vary from company to company.
 Your close rate may float around 50%.
-If you can improve the rate at which you get prospects on the phone, you’ll see an even higher impact to your bottom line.
+If you can improve the rate at which you get prospects on the phone, you’ll see a big impact to your bottom line.

 Sales productivity is a combination of effectiveness and efficiency.
 Access to direct dials will not make your sales team better at pitching value propositions or digging for pain points.
-Thus, while effectiveness is up to your team, direct dial phone numbers will drive better efficiency (and revenue!) by improving your connect rate.
+But, direct dial phone numbers will drive efficiency and improve your connect rate.

 Does your sales team struggle to connect with decision makers?
-Contact ZoomInfo today to access a database of over 200 million professional and 11 million company profiles.
+Contact ZoomInfo today to access the world’s most comprehensive database of complete, accurate contact and company information.